-Dunboy Bay is located within Bantry Bay, on Ireland’s southwest coast, just off Bearhaven’s western entrance.
-It provides an anchorage in a secluded area of great beauty, in Co.
-Cork on the southwest coast of Ireland.
+Dunboy Bay is located on Ireland’s southwest coast, within and just off the western entrance to Bearhaven.
+It provides an anchorage in a secluded area of great beauty.

 Situated within the highly protected area of water that lies between Bear Island and the mainland, the anchorage provides shelter from all weather conditions except for very strong easterlies.
-However, protection may be found from these by moving up into Traillaun Harbour, draft permitting.
+Protection may be found from these by moving a short distance northward into Traillaun Harbour, draft permitting.
 Daylight access is straightforward as Dunboy Bay is situated off the well-marked western entrance to Bearhaven but the bay itself has some rocks that are easily circumvented.
 At low water all rocks dry, making navigation very easy.

 Keyfacts for Dunboy Bay & Traillaun Harbour